MetaKE: Meta-Learning for Knowledge Editing Toward a Better Accuracy-Editability Trade-off

 \subsection{Main Results}

-We assess MetaKE's performance under increasingly stringent preservation constraints, following the experimental protocol established by \citep{fangalphaedit}, randomly sampling 2,000 editing instances with a batch size of 100.
-As shown in Table~\ref{table 1}, MetaKE outperforms existing methods across ZsRE for all three evaluated models.
+We assess MetaKE under the same sequential editing protocol established by \citep{fangalphaedit}, randomly sampling 2,000 editing instances with a batch size of 100.
+As shown in Table~\ref{table 1}, MetaKE outperforms evaluated methods across CounterFact and ZsRE for all three evaluated models.
 On ZsRE with GPT2-XL, MetaKE improves Generalization by 9.10\% relative to AlphaEdit, indicating stronger robustness to paraphrased edit queries while maintaining competitive preservation performance.
-Compared to AlphaEdit\textsubscript{BLUE}, MetaKE attains notable gains on ZsRE with GPT-J, improving generalization by 3.98\% while preserving a high efficacy of 99.82\%.
-Overall, the results indicate that MetaKE consistently improves edit quality across model scales.
-By aligning planned targets with the model's feasible manifold, MetaKE achieves stronger generalization while better preserving specificity, yielding a more favorable trade-off between edit success and preservation.
+Furthermore, MetaKE attains notable gains on LLaMA3 over AlphaEdit\textsubscript{BLUE}, improving Consistency by 3.22\% and Specificity by 2.11\% while preserving a near-perfect Efficacy of 99.97\%.
+Overall, by aligning planned targets with the model's feasible geometry, MetaKE achieves stronger generalization while better preserving specificity, yielding a better trade-off between semantic accuracy and editability.